usememos/dotcom/content/docs/integration/telegram-bot.md

 - Sending notifications through the Telegram bot.
 - And more...

 We welcome any pull requests.
-Enjoy using memos!
+Enjoy using Memos!